 Along with QT, the rising capital constraints on US banks have probably worsened market liquidity.
 These constraints, mostly regulatory, will take time to change, meaning that it is more likely we see the US Treasury Department buy back off-the-run US Treasuries as a near-term remedy.

 As the rout in UK government bonds in recent weeks shows, a well-functioning repo market is the lifeblood of financial markets, as it provides liquidity and limits the impact of panic selling.
 Knowing this, the Fed instituted a standing repo facility (SRF) in July 2021 for the Treasury market.
 However, it remains to be seen whether it will be sufficient to forestall a panic selling.

-The end of QE and US banks’ balance sheet constraints justifies part of the increase in both US Treasuries’ term and liquidity premia, but we suspect that a market that functions better coupled with a more predictable policy rate path could well reduce both risk premia and lead to lower long-term yields.
+The end of QE and US banks’ balance sheet constraints justifies part of the increase in both US Treasuries’ term and liquidity premia.
+Hence, we suspect that a market which functions better coupled with a more predictable policy rate path, could well reduce both risk premia and lead to lower long-term yields.